bielv8/salasv2/replit.md

 # Overview

 This is a classroom management system for SENAI "Morvan Figueiredo" school built with Flask.
 The system provides a digital map of classrooms showing their details, equipment, capacity, and availability.
-It includes features for viewing classroom information, managing schedules, generating reports, and QR code generation for easy access to classroom details.
+It includes features for viewing classroom information, managing schedules, generating reports, QR code generation for easy access to classroom details, advanced dashboard with filters, and Excel export functionality.

+## Recent Updates (December 2024)
+- **Migration to Replit Environment**: Successfully migrated from Replit Agent to standard Replit environment with improved security and Flask best practices
+- **Enhanced Dashboard**: Added advanced filtering system with search by block, floor, capacity, computers, day, and shift
+- **Excel Export**: Implemented comprehensive Excel export with multiple sheets (classrooms, schedules, statistics) and filtered export options
+- **Improved PDF Generation**: Enhanced PDF reports with better formatting and error handling
+- **PostgreSQL Integration**: Migrated from SQLite to PostgreSQL for better production capability

 # User Preferences